Henley Private Wealth Migration Report 2025: Fact, Fiction, or Marketing?

 Let's give credit where it's due.

-Henley is correct about the direction of flows:
+The Henley Private Wealth Migration Report is correct about the direction of flows over the past decade:

-• The UK is indeed facing a massive “WEXIT” thanks to the April 2025 non-dom reforms.
+The UK is indeed facing a massive “WEXIT”.

-• And yes, France, Spain, and Germany are no longer wealth magnets — they’re the opposite.
+And yes, France, Spain, and Germany are no longer wealth magnets.

 What Should Policymakers Really Be Tracking?